Stop! Your Lease Extension in Wavertree Could Be FREE

 A Wavertree leasehold property depreciates with the years remaining on the lease.

-Leasehold properties in Wavertree with in excess of 100 years remaining on the lease are sometimes regarded as a ‘virtual freehold’.
+Leasehold properties in Wavertree with more than 100 years outstanding on the lease are sometimes referred to as ‘virtual freehold’.
 This is where the lease value the same as a freehold interest in your home.
-In such situations there is often little upside in buying the reversionary interest unless savings on ground rent and maintenance charges justify it.
+In such situations there is often little to be gained by buying the reversionary interest unless savings on ground rent and maintenance charges warrant it.

 Lender Requirement